 We will promote sharing and unlimited use of the data that we produced using explicit licences.
-For sharing our data, we will use a creative common CCO license as recommended by the UNIL University or a CC By license that is suitable for data sharing.
+For sharing our data, we will use a creative common CCO license as recommended by the UNIL University or a CC By license that is suitable for data sharing [choose the licence you would prefer or let it open depending the type of data].
 The CCO license is a 'public domain dedication', i.e. a waiver of all our rights including those of attribution.
-The CC By license_allows others to distribute, remix, tweak and build upon our work, even commercially, as long as they credit us for the original creation.
+The CC By license allows others to distribute, remix, tweak and build upon our work, even commercially, as long as they credit us for the original creation.
+URL link: http://opendefinition.org/licenses/